rchapman2000/ref-based-assembly-pipeline/README.md

 # Nextflow Reference Based Assembly Pipeline

-This pipeline automates the process of creating a reference-based assembly pipeline from Illumina NGS Data.
+This pipeline automates the process of creating a reference-based assembly from Illumina NGS Data.
 It supports the processing of both typical and amplicon sequencing approaches (depending on the options provided).

 ## Technical Considerations
 Some aspects of this analysis are important to consider and understand when interpretting the output.